 Content Description board_env.xml The XML file that describes the board installation to the SDK. <hardware></hardware> Directory containing the Intel Quartus Prime projects for the supported boards within a given Custom Platform.
 Specify the name of this directory in the board_env.xml file.
-Within this directory, the SDK assumes that any subdirectory containing a board_spec.xml file is a board. include Directory containing board-specific header files. source Directory containing board-specific files, libraries and drivers. platform Directory containing platform-specific (for example, x86_64 Linux) drivers and utilities.
+Within this directory, the SDK assumes that any subdirectory containing a board_spec.xml file is a board. include Directory containing board-specific header files. source Directory containing board-specific files, libraries and drivers. linux64 (on Linux) and windows64 (on Windows) Directory containing platform-specific (for example, x86_64 Linux) drivers and utilities.